Misha2048/NNLP/README.md

 # NNLP
-NNLP - NNLP Is Not Learning Platform. Пед проект
+NNLP - NNLP Is Not Learning Platform.